 Our Approach: 8 Step Process

 We invest significantly in the early stages of our relationship, where much is to be covered on both sides, expectations set and bonds formed.
-Our project management is based upon Prince 2 foundations (Projects in a Controlled Environment).
 Every project we begin is planned and controlled during implementation to minimise project risks.

 Our clients tell us what they have learnt about their target audience, website visitors and their company strengths.
 We defined and identified the primary user (potential patient/new mother) and put them at the heart of our design.

 We established a communications committee with the Rotunda team.

 We start our website development process with wireframing & prototyping.
 We had to consider optimising the experience on mobiles and tablets.
 We hosted a card sorting exercise to help structure and prioritse pages and content.
 It also allowed us to begin the the infrastructual architecture of the site.